 Apple was the first major player to offer a browser with no plugins with Safari for iOS.
 Even the very popular Flash plugin cannot run in the browser.
 However, no vendor, including Apple, has had such restrictions on their desktop products.

 Microsoft has now also gone plugin-free with Internet Explorer 10 Metro.
 This version of Internet Explorer does not support plugins

-(except for the embedded Flash plugin which is a allowed on a few whitelisted sites only).
+(except for the embedded Flash plugin, which is allowed on a few explicitly permitted sites only).
 See "Get Ready for plugin-free browsing